bwilken01/bwilken01.github.io/_posts/2024-08-30-enhancing-targeting-accuracy.md

 As KNN is a *distance based* algorithm, in other words it is reliant on an understanding of how similar or different data points are across different dimensions in n-dimensional space, the application of *Feature Scaling* is extremely important.

 Feature Scaling is where we force the values from different columns to exist on the same scale, in order to enchance the learning capabilities of the model.
-There are two common approaches for this, Standardisation, and Normalisation.
+There are two common approaches for this, Standardization, and Normalization.

 Standardisation rescales data to have a mean of 0, and a standard deviation of 1 - meaning most datapoints will most often fall between values of around -4 and +4.